goldmansachs/obevo-kata/internal/doc/kata3-orm-integration.md

 We've configured the example to write the generated DDLs to src/main/database/lesson/orm

-* You can run HibernateTest.java to try out such a test.
+* You can run HibernateExample.java to try out such a test.
 * Our example Java model is in src/main/java and the obevo.lesson.orm package
 * The sample model is similar in function to the model in Lesson 1